jimbojw/karmarank/content/03-origin-story.md

 - **Time Sensitivity:** Memories are short.
 "What have you done for me lately?"
 - **Constraints:** Advocacy and rewards are both constrained resources.

-So a full definition ends up looking like this:
+So a complete definition ends up looking like this:

 > **KarmaRank:** Time-Decayed, Capital-Constrained, Adversarial Eigenvector-Sponsorship.

-We'll talk more about the topology of the network and the constraints in later chapters, starting with the [Calibration Cylinder](./09-calibration-cylinder.md).
-For now, it's sufficient to observe that the shorthand equation, $K = \sum_{i} S_i \cdot k_i$, suffices as a _first approximation_.
-A shorthand you can apply immediately.
+This full model explains the complex topology of the [Calibration Cylinder](./09-calibration-cylinder.md#the-calibration-cylinder-topology-of-the-trial) (covered later).
+But for daily operation, the linear approximation $K = \sum_{i} S_i \cdot k_i$ is sufficient.

 Everyone has the same job: to secure timely, **Status-Weighted Stories** in a _dynamic_, _heterogenous_, _adversarial_ field, and call this narrative aggregation "impact."